ansys/pystk/doc/source/api/ansys/stk/core/graphics/BandExtractFilter.rst

 BandExtractFilter
 =================

-.. py:class:: BandExtractFilter
+.. py:class:: ansys.stk.core.graphics.BandExtractFilter

-   Bases: py:obj:`~IBandExtractFilter`, py:obj:`~IRasterFilter`
+   Bases: py:obj:`~ansys.stk.core.graphics.IBandExtractFilter`, py:obj:`~ansys.stk.core.graphics.IRasterFilter`

    Extract a band or set of bands from the source raster.
 The extract format property specifies the bands and the order of the bands that will be extracted.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: BandExtractFilter

 Overview
 --------